willkessler/jupytergraffiti/README.md

 jupytergraffiti.api.set_access_level('create')
 ```

+Note: the first time you do this on your server, you will be asked
+whether you want to grant access to the microphone.
+You must answer
+yes if you want to record audio with your _Graffiti_ recordings.

-To remove all *Graffitis* from a Notebook (so you can start fresh), execute this command in a cell by itself:
+To remove all *Graffitis* from a Notebook (so you can start fresh),
+execute this command in a cell by itself:

 ```
 jupytergraffiti.api.remove_all_annotations()